matrix-org/matrix.org/content/ecosystem/clients/em_client.md

 #other_linux_link = "https://example.com/download"
 +++

-Get the best email client for Windows, macOS, Android and iOS for professionals and home users alike.
-Now with Matrix support https://www.emclient.com/blog/matrix-chat-support-815
+A desktop email client for managing your email, chats, calendar, contacts, notes, and more in one place.